 Disasters rarely happen at an ideal time.
 Your family might not be at home or together when disaster strikes, so it's important to have a plan for how to communicate if you are separated during a disaster.

 Sit down with your family today to talk about how you will connect and communicate during a disaster.
-The Federal Emergency Management Agency (FEMA) has easy to use planning templates.
-Click here to download the planning templates or visit https://www.fema.gov/media-library/assets/documents/108887.
+The County of Los Angeles Office of Emergency Services has easy to use resources to ensure you all are prepared: https://ready.lacounty.gov/have-a-plan/

 Start receiving emergency alerts

 NotifyLA is the City of Los Angeles emergency notification system, and it's our best way to communicate with you during emergencies and disasters.
 It's free and easy to sign up!
 Text READY to 888-777 or go to http://www.emergency.lacity.org/notifyla.